Small intestinal bacterial overgrowth: Diagnosis

-The diagnosis of bacterial overgrowth can be made by physicians in various ways.
+D-xylose absorption test

 Malabsorption can be detected by a test called the D-xylose absorption test.
 Xylose is a sugar that does not require enzymes to be digested.
 The D-xylose test involves having a patient drink a certain quantity of D-xylose, and measuring levels in the urine and blood; if there is no evidence of D-xylose in the urine and blood, it suggests that the small bowel is not absorbing properly (as opposed to problems with enzymes required for digestion).

+Small bowel aspirate culture

-The gold standard for detection of bacterial overgrowth is the aspiration of more than 105 bacteria per millilitre from the small bowel.
+The gold standard for detection of SIBO is aspiration and culture of fluid from the jejunum.
+More than 105 colony-forming units (more than 100,000 bacteria) per milliliter from the small bowel suggests SIBO.
 The normal small bowel has less than 104 bacteria per millilitre.
-Some experts however, consider aspiration of more than 103 positive if the flora is predominately colonic type bacteria as these types of bacteria are considered pathological in excessive numbers in the small intestine.
-The reliability of aspiration in the diagnosis of SIBO has been questioned as SIBO can be patchy and the reproducibility can be as low as 38 percent.
-Breath tests have their own reliability problems with a high rate of false positive.
-Some doctors factor in a patients' response to treatment as part of the diagnosis.
+However, some experts consider aspiration of more than 103 positive if the flora is predominantly colonic-type bacteria, as these types of bacteria are considered pathological in excessive numbers in the small intestine.
+The reliability of aspiration in the diagnosis of SIBO has been questioned, as SIBO can be patchy, and the reproducibility can be as low as 38%.
+Some doctors factor in a patient's response to treatment as part of the diagnosis.

+Breath tests

-Breath tests have been developed to test for bacterial overgrowth.
-These tests are either based on bacterial metabolism of carbohydrates to hydrogen, methane, or hydrogen sulfide, or based on the detection of by-products of digestion of carbohydrates that are not usually metabolized.
-The hydrogen breath test involves having the patient fast for a minimum of 12 hours then having them drink a substrate usually glucose or lactulose, then measuring expired hydrogen and methane concentrations typically over a period of several hours.
-It compares well to jejunal aspirates in making the diagnosis of bacterial overgrowth.
+Breath tests for SIBO are either based on bacterial metabolism of carbohydrates to hydrogen, methane, or hydrogen sulfide; or based on the detection of by-products of the digestion of carbohydrates that are not usually metabolized.
+The hydrogen breath test involves having the patient fast for a minimum of 12 hours, then having them drink a substrate, usually glucose or lactulose, then measuring expired hydrogen and methane concentrations typically over several hours.
+It compares well to jejunal aspirates in making the diagnosis of SIBO.
 Carbon-13 (13C) and carbon-14 (14C) based tests have also been developed based on the bacterial metabolism of D-xylose.
 Increased bacterial concentrations are also involved in the deconjugation of bile acids.
-The glycocholic acid breath test involves the administration of the bile acid 14C glycocholic acid, and the detection of 14CO2, which would be elevated in bacterial overgrowth.
+The glycocholic acid breath test involves the administration of the bile acid 14C glycocholic acid, and the detection of 14CO2, which would be elevated in SIBO.

+Breath tests may be an imperfect test for SIBO.
+In some people, methanogens may reside in the mouth, as evidenced by reductions in breath methane levels following mouthwash with chlorhexidine.
+This may affect results from hydrogen-methane breath testing.
+Breath tests give multiple false positives (a positive test result when in reality the person does not have the condition).
+On the other hand, breath tests are commonly used because they are non invasive and not expensive.

+Other diagnostic methods

-However, some physicians suggest that if the suspicion of bacterial overgrowth is high enough, the best diagnostic test is a trial of treatment.
-If the symptoms improve, an empiric diagnosis of bacterial overgrowth can be made.
+Some physicians suggest that if the suspicion of SIBO is high enough, the best diagnostic test is a trial of treatment.
+If the symptoms improve, an empiric diagnosis of SIBO can be made.

 There is insufficient evidence to support the use of inflammatory markers, such as fecal calprotectin, to detect SIBO.